top of page

 Using 35mm black and white film to work in contrast against the coloured threads as I believe the process of film adds a personal touch to each photograph, just as the hand-craftsmanship of embroidery does.
 The name Holding It Together came from the fact that stitches physically hold things together and so does nature, as it plays a vital role in keeping life running smoothly and this is exactly what I wanted to portray through my final work.

-Doodle The Day AWay
+Doodle The Day Away

 Being both an avid photographer and everyday doodler, I decided to combine both of these skills and techniques.
 With only my laptop and imagination I began to draw, exploring the vast realms of possibility.
 Thinking outside of the box and transforming ordinary photographs into whimsical, one of a kind stories.
 Photographs with a narrative and the ability to allow you to think that anything is possible even if it is a fire breathing dragon guarding a castle or a pirates ship roaming the seas for treasure.